 This magazine aims to provide students a platform to showcase their talents, skills and achievements.
-The cover art is a photograph by Tavishek Sharma, YEAR 12 2020.
-We hope you enjoy Issue 2.
+The cover art is a photograph by Lukas Goodwin, YEAR 11 2021.
+We hope you enjoy Issue 3.

 Booklists for Years 7 – 12 at Frankston High School

 Click here for instructions on how to order online

 PFA Second Hand Booksale at Frankston High School

 The PFA is selling books for families in our community who have chosen to use this service.
 There are no returns for books purchased through the PFA’s secondhand book sale so please take note of the following categories that are available when selecting your books.

 GOOD USED CONDITION – Some highlighting, neat annotations and markings